Gene genealogies in haploid populations evolving according to sweepstakes reproduction: Conclusion

 One might want to extend the models applied here to diploid populations (where gene copies always occur in pairs regardless of the reproduction mechanism), and to include complex demography such as recurrent bottlenecks \citep{BBMST09}.
 Multiple-merger coalescents derived from population models of sweepstakes reproduction in diploid populations tend to be $\Xi$-coalescents \citep{MS03,BLS15,BBE13}.
 Site-frequency spectra predicted by $\Xi$-coalescents can be different from the ones predicted by $\Lambda$-coalescents \citep{Blath2016,BBE2013a}.
-As we have seen (Theorem~\ref{thm:hapl-alpha-random-one}), coalescents derived for haploid panmictic populations of constant size and evolving according to sweepstakes may also be continuous-time $\Xi$-coalescents (the $\delta_{0}$-Poisson-Dirichlet$(\alpha,0)$-coalescent).
-One should again compare $\overline \varrho _{i}^{N}(n)$ to $\overline \varrho_{i}(n)$ (and to $\overline \rho_{i}^{N}(n)$).
+As we have seen (Theorem~\ref{thm:hapl-alpha-random-one}), coalescents derived for haploid panmictic populations of constant size and evolving according to sweepstakes may also be continuous-time $\Xi$-coalescents (the $\delta_{0}$-Poisson-Dirichlet$(\alpha,0)$-coalescent). \breyta{ In any extensions of the models considered here, one should compare $\overline \varrho _{i}^{N}(n)$ to $\overline \varrho_{i}(n)$ , and to $\overline \rho_{i}^{N}(n)$.
+Should any observed difference between $\overline \varrho_{i}^{N}(n)$ and $\overline \rho_{i}^{N}(n)$ not be an artifact of the finite population size used in simulations such that $\lim_{N\to\infty} \rho_{i}^{N}(n) \neq \lim_{N\to \infty}\varrho_{i}^{N}(n) $ then we may have to rethink gene genealogies from scratch. }